Out Now โ May 24, 2026

 There's a moment in every creative process where you stop building something and realize the thing has been building you.
 Roots is the album that came from that realization.

-For the past while, I've been making music alone in Montreal โ a keyboard, Logic Pro X, and whatever sounds I could coax out of them at odd hours.
-Chasing grooves that felt honest, sculpting textures before they disappeared into the next morning.
+For the past while, I've been making music alone in Montreal โ late nights, layered grooves, fragments of melodies appearing out of nowhere and refusing to leave.
 There was no label brief, no release calendar, no target audience in mind.
-Just a room, a keyboard, a screen full of possibilities, and the stubborn question: what does my music actually sound like when I stop trying to make it sound like something?
+Just experimentation, instinct, and the stubborn question: what does my music actually sound like when I stop trying to make it sound like something else?

 Buy Digital Album โ $9 CAD